TheOdinProject/curriculum/react/more-react-concepts/refs_and_memoization.md

 Which one should we use, then?
 Use `useMemo` for *any* value types, and use `useCallback` specifically for functions.
 At the end of the day, they both do similar things with a tiny difference, so use whatever you prefer.

+### Conclusion
+Phew, this was a long lesson.
+Refs and memoization are difficult concepts to grasp, but we're sure you'll understand them with practice.
+Refs particularly are really useful for some use-cases, as for memoization, only reach out to it when you absolutely need it.
+These topics also make for great interview questions, so make sure you know the difference between `useMemo` and `useCallback`!

 ### Assignment

 <div class="lesson-content__panel" markdown="1">